• Main

 Other notable films: The Chumscrubber (2005), Fast Food Nation (2006), Southland Tales (2006), Explicit Ills (2008), Carriers (2009), Brotherhood (2010), The Music Never Stopped (2011), Jack and Diane (2012), The Story of Luke (2012) and Evil Dead (2013).

-Next month, Pucci can also be seen opposite James Norton and Griffin Dunne in Noah Pritzker’s moving meditation on family, relationships and heartache, Ex-Husbands.
+Pucci recently co-starred opposite James Norton and Griffin Dunne in Noah Pritzker’s moving meditation on family, relationships and heartache, Ex-Husbands.

 He’s currently filming The Avalanche, written and directed by Johnny Coffeen.

-The Contending has the pleasure of a Zoom-chat with Pucci about Touch Me and his career.
+The Contending has the pleasure of a Zoom-chat with Pucci about Touch Me and his career at Sundance last year.

 Spread the Word!